On the topology of random complexes built over stationary point processes: Betti numbers of random geometric complexes

-As in the proof of contractibility for Poisson \v{C}ech complexes in \cite[Theorem 6.1]{Kahle11}, we shall show that, for our choice of $r_n$, the set $\bigcup_{X \in \Phi_n}B_X(r_n/2)$ covers $W_n$ w.h.p.\.
-Then, the nerve theorem of \cite[Theorem 10.7]{Bjorner95} implies that the \v{C}ech complex is contractible w.h.p.\ .
+\begin{pf} We start with a proof of contractibility and then show that $\chi (C(\Phi_n,r_n)) = 1$, w.h.p.
+As in the proof of contractibility for Poisson \v{C}ech complexes in \cite{Kahle11}, Theorem~6.1, we shall show that, for our choice of $r_n$, the set $\bigcup_{X \in\Phi_n}B_X(r_n/2)$ covers $W_n$ w.h.p.
+Then the nerve theorem of \cite{Bjorner95}, Theorem~10.7, implies that the \v{C}ech complex is contractible w.h.p.
+Let $\mZ^d$ be the $d$-dimensional lattice, and let $Q_{z_i},1 \leq i \leq N_n$ be an enumeration of the cubes of the scaled lattice $\frac {r_n}{4\sqrt{d}}\mZ^d$ that are fully contained within $W_n$.
+If every cube contains a point of $\Phi$, then $\bigcup_{X \in\Phi _n}B_X(r_n/2)$ covers $W_n$.
+By the union bound,